 The cost inputs that were applied for establishing the mineral resource cut-offs are based on a combination of relevant information from the nearby Arctic project and similar projects in Wood's database.
+In the initial assessment these costs were fixed over an assumed 20-year timeframe that would be required to produce the mineral resources.

-14.13 Bornite Mineral Resource Statement
+11.13 Bornite Mineral Resource Statement

-Using the parameters stated in Table 14-4, a pit shell was generated to constrain mineralization amenable to open pit extraction (in-pit) with the mineralization outside the pit amenable to underground mining methods (outside-pit).
+Using the parameters stated in Table 11-4, a pit shell was generated to constrain mineralization amenable to open pit extraction (in-pit) with the mineralization outside the pit amenable to underground mining methods (outside-pit).

-Table 14-5 summarizes the pit constrained and undergound mineral resources for the Bornite deposit in accordance with the CIM Definition Standards (CIM, 2014).
+Table 11-5 summarizes the pit constrained and undergound mineral resources for the Bornite deposit in accordance with the standards required under S-K 1300.
 The mineral resources are reported in place (point of reference).
 There are no mineral reserves on the Bornite Property.
-The distribution of mineral resources is presented with a series of isometric views in Figure 14-24.
+The distribution of mineral resources is presented with a series of isometric views in Figure 11-24.